JanWielemaker/openapi/README.md

      - Check the argument types
      - Call the (user defined) implementation
      - Check the response type
-     - Return the repl document
+     - Return the reply document
   3. A compiler that creates the client predicates as wrappers around http_open/3.
 The wrapper does
      - Type-check the parameters